dbpolglase/tUI/Manual-en.md

 <li>Warning</li>
 <li>Error</li>
 </ul>
 <p>The user will open these windows as appropriate in each circumstance programmatically.
-They will consist of a panel view with a title, centered on the screen or on the frame of the active view, in which the provided text will be displayed, in a certain style or color, and with 0 to 2 buttons also determined.</p>
+They will consist of a panel View with a title, centered on the screen or on the frame of the active View, in which the provided text will be displayed, in a certain style or color, and with 0 to 2 buttons also determined.</p>
 <p>The application allows parameterizing these warning windows.
 To do this we can use the XML:</p>
 <pre><code>xml
 &lt;Colors&gt;